 Moro or "startle" reflex

 A dramatic reflex during these first few weeks is the Moro reflex.
 If your baby's head shifts position abruptly or falls backward--or if he is startled by something loud or abrupt--he will extend his arms and legs and neck and then rapidly bring his arms together.
 He may even cry loudly.
-The Moro reflex, which is present in varying degrees in different babies, peaks during the first month and then disappears after two months.
+The Moro reflex, which is present in varying degrees in different babies, usually peaks during the first month and starts to disappear after about two months.

 Tonic neck reflex or "fencing" posture